ozoneapi/tecban-developer-portal/README.md

   - Token Endpoint Auth Singing Algorithms: `PS256`
   - Token Endpoint Auth Methods: `private_key_jwt`, `tls_client_auth`
   - For `private_key_jwt` - the `aud` claim is the url of the token endpoint as specified in [OIDC client authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication)
-  - The `request` object used in [OIDC flows](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) the `aud` claim is the issuer url from the Tide ASPSP .wellknown endpoint (linked below).
+  - The `request` object used in [OIDC flows](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) the `aud` claim is the issuer url from the TecBan ASPSP .wellknown endpoint (linked below).

   > **Note**: Our Sandbox API also offers less strict profiles to assist with integraiton testing.
 See below for more details.